Seahawks first-round pick Devon Witherspoon watches practice from sideline

 Brown, a fourth-round pick out of Oklahoma in 2021, locked up often with DK Metcalf in Tuesday’s practice — which was without pads but still pretty intense — twice breaking up passes.

-One came in an entertaining two-play sequence in a red zone blitz session in which Geno Smith first perfectly placed a pass to Metcalf in the back of the end zone for a touchdown with Brown draped all over him — and just missing getting his hand on the ball.
+One came in an entertaining two-play sequence in a red-zone-blitz session in which Geno Smith first perfectly placed a pass to Metcalf in the back of the end zone for a touchdown with Brown draped all over him — and just missing getting his hand on the ball.

 Smith tried Metcalf again in the end zone on the next play, and this time Brown batted it away.

-A little later, after Brown again had a breakup of a Metcalf pass, Smith found Metcalf stride-for-stride with Brown down the sidelines at the right pylon.
+A little later, after Brown again had a breakup of a Metcalf pass, Smith found Metcalf stride-for-stride with Brown down the sideline at the right pylon.
 Metcalf caught the pass, but Brown and defensive players and coaches argued vehemently that pass interference should have been called.

 Regardless, the day was another in which Brown made an overall strong statement that he’s going to be hard to dislodge from a starting spot.